MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/synchronize-data-external-systems-using-change-tracking.md

 ### Setup

 1. Import a managed solution (ChangeTrackingSample_1_0_0_0_managed.zip) that creates a `sample_book` table that has an alternate key named `sample_bookcode`.
 Verify that the indexes to support the alternate key are active
-1. 10 initial sample_book table rows are created so that changes to those entities can be tracked.
+1. 10 initial sample_book table rows are created so that changes to those tables can be tracked.

 ### Demonstrate